takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 Whether to apply sun and sky irradiance as post-process lighting.

-Enabling one without the other is physically incorrect and should only be done for demonstration purposes.
+Enabling one without the other is physically incorrect and should only be done for debugging.

 #### transmittance, inscatter